puneetkg/puneetkg.github.io/_posts/2022-01-21-thesecondhalfofplanning.md

 **Positive Mindset** <br />
 Acknowledge that you are stuck with a problem.
 Try to find solutions rather than dwelling on the problem.
-Start with these questions <br />
+Start with these questions

-*What happened? … why do you think that happened? … and how does that make you feel and act, as a result?*
+<span style="font-family:Papyrus; font-size:4em;"> *What happened? … why do you think that happened? … and how does that make you feel and act, as a result?*</span>

 Once you have the answers, you have some structure to what you are dealing with.
 Once you have some shape and form of the problem, ask deeper questions like